Practice-SpencerTower/DSAs/binary-heaps.md

 - Why use a binary heap for a priority queue?
   - Both innsertion and removal have a time complexity of O(log n)

+### Big O

+- For both min and max binary heaps
+- Great for insertion and deletion
+- Insertion - O(log n)
+- Deletion - O(log n)
+- Left side is filled out first, each level of the binary heap is filled out before moving to the next level